Peter-Sobhy1/Power-BI-Weather-Dashboard/README.md

 - City-based weather comparison
 - Real-time updates with API integration
 - Enhanced user experience with intuitive icons and tooltips
+- **DAX-based conditional formatting** used for highlighting rain chances instead of default aggregations
 ---

 ## 📌 Note